 You can choose to redeem your rewards points in one or several (up to five) Fidelity® accounts, including:

 - Retirement accounts

 - Fidelity Go ® accounts

 - Fidelity HSA®

 While redeeming your rewards in a Fidelity® account may help you save for retirement or future college costs, not everyone wants to save or invest their credit card rewards.

 If you don’t have one of the above accounts, you can always open one with Fidelity to deposit your cash back.
-However, the hassle of managing an additional account may not be worth it, so you may want to consider cards like the Citi® Double Cash Card, which offer similar rewards but with less fuss.
+However, the hassle of managing an additional account may not be worth it, so you may want to consider cards like the Citi® Double Cash Card that offer similar rewards but with less fuss.

 Other redemption options have lower point valuations